encord-team/encord-agents/docs/editor_agents/examples/index.md

 encord-agents test local frame_classification '<your_url>'
 ```

-If the test is successful, you should be able to refresh your browser and see the classifications that Claude generated.
+If the test is successful, you are be able to refresh your browser and see the classifications that Claude generated.

 ### Nested object classification with Claude 3.5 Sonnet

-The goals of this example is to:
+The goals of this example are:

-1. Obtain an editor agent that can convert generic object annotations (class-less coordinates) into class specific annotations with nested attributes.
+1. Create an editor agent that can convert generic object annotations (class-less coordinates) into class specific annotations with nested attributes in the Label Editor.
-2. Show how you can use both the [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) and the [`dep_object_crops`](../../reference/editor_agents.md#encord_agents.fastapi.dependencies.dep_object_crops) dependency.
+2. Show how you can use both the [`OntologyDataModel`](../../reference/core.md#encord_agents.core.ontology.OntologyDataModel) and the [`dep_object_crops`](../../reference/editor_agents.md#encord_agents.fastapi.dependencies.dep_object_crops) dependencies.
 3. Demonstrate a more complex FastAPI endpoint handling object classification.

 **Setup**

 The setup is identical to the frame classification example above.
-You'll need the same environment and dependencies.
+You need the same environment and dependencies.

 **Project setup**

-We're using a project with the following ontology (same as in the GCP example):
+We are using a Project with the following Ontology (same as in the GCP example):

 ![Ontology](../../assets/examples/editor_agents/gcp/ontology_preview_llm_classification.png){width=300}

 ???
 "See the ontology JSON"
     [Same JSON as in GCP Object Classification example]

-The goal is to be able to trigger an agent that takes a labeling task from Figure A to Figure B, below:
+The goal is to trigger an agent that takes a labeling task from Figure A to Figure B, below:

 <div style="display: flex; justify-content: space-between; gap: 1em;">
     <figure style="text-align: center; flex: 1; margin: 1em 0;">